-Some questions to consider are:
+4. Some questions to consider are:

-- Is a service upgrade required to accommodate the installation of an alternative generator? - Are there any other special technical requirements? - · Discuss with your LDC the meter connection. - Will the revenue meter need replacing? - · What are the charges for this connection?
+- Is a service upgrade required to accommodate the installation of an alternative generator? - Are there any other special technical requirements? - Discuss with your LDC

-Check for any local bylaw or permit requirements.
+5. Check for any local bylaw or permit requirements.

 In addition to ensuring that you understand the electrical safety requirements you should also check with you local municipality, township or county about any by-law or permit requirements that might apply depending on the type of installation.